HubbellCorp/SweetBlue/markdown/Getting-Started.md

 **Recommended Step:**

-Download the SweetBlue Toolbox app [here](https://play.google.com/store/apps/details?id=com.idevicesinc.sweetblue.toolbox.v3).
 Use the Toolbox to find the settings that work best for the device you're trying to connect to.
 Once you find settings that work well for you, you can export them to a json file, with which you can then import into SweetBlue (Using `new BleManagerConfig(jsonData)`).

 * Modify your app's build.gradle file to pull SweetBlue down from our maven server, and add the dependency to your project:

 <pre>
 <code>